pachyderm/docs/content/latest/how-tos/advanced-data-operations/use-transactions-to-run-multiple-commands.md

 MLDM does not support such behavior.
 Instead, when you open a transaction, the transaction ID is written to the MLDM configuration file.
-If you begin another transaction while the first one is open, Pachyderm returns an error.
+If you begin another transaction while the first one is open, MLDM returns an error.

 Every time you add a command to a transaction,